 While in Venice, a ride on the iconic gondolas is a must, especially for couples on a romantic getaway.
 You'll also want to explore its best sites, including the architectural marvels of the Basilica San Marco and Doge's Palace.

 Tuscany is one of the most popular vacation destinations in Italy.
 It is a large region, with the most varied landscape in the country.
 In Tuscany, you will find picturesque medieval hill towns, scenic countryside, vineyards, and seaside towns.
+While Florence and Siena are the best-known cities in Tuscany, the region is full of beautiful, culturally-rich cities and smaller towns.

 Although not as popular with tourists as central and northern Italy, southern Italy has many charming and unusual towns.